-The legal regime of foreign investments in Romania is based on a set of principles, such as: (i) foreign investment allowed in all sectors of economy, (ii) national favorable treatment for foreign investors, residents and non-residents, (iii) full repatriation of capital and profits, (iv) protection of investments by specific warranties against nationalization, expropriation and other equivalent measures, (v) access to incentives and funds provided by EU and Romanian legislation etc.
+The legal regime of foreign investments in Romania is based on a set of principles, such as: (i) foreign investments allowed in all sectors of economy, (ii) national favourable treatment for foreign investors, residents and non-residents, (iii) full repatriation of capital and profits, (iv) protection of investments by specific warranties against nationalization, expropriation and other equivalent measures, (v) access to incentives and funds provided by EU and Romanian legislation etc. In Romania there is no foreign investment review process and there are no restrictions in owning and operating energy assets.